mechanicker/mechanicker.github.io/resume.md

 - Submitted patches to upstream libgit2 to improve the performance of repositories accessed over the network file system

-- Implemented complex `CICD` pipelines to orchestrate build and deployments of Bitbucket microservices
+  - Implemented `mmap` emulation to disable operating system provided `mmap` for consistent shared access to git repositories

-- Prototyped non-intrusive Bitbucket pipelines abuse detection and prevention mechanism to combat Bitcoin mining
+- Prototyped non-intrusive crypto mining detection and prevention mechanism for Bitbucket pipelines

 #### Cross product search